-Plant small bush varieties 24 inches apart and larger varieties, especially sprawling indeterminate plants, 36-48 inches apart in rows 36 inches apart.
+Plant small bush tomato varieties 24 inches apart and larger varieties, especially sprawling indeterminate plants, 36-48 inches apart in rows 36 inches apart.

-Prune off the transplant's bottom leaves and set the root ball in a planting hole deep enough so that only the top cluster of leaves is showing above ground.
+To give tomato transplants a better chance for more successful growing, cut off the transplant's bottom leaves and set the root ball in a planting hole deep enough so that only the top cluster of leaves is showing above ground.
 If the transplant is exceptionally tall, take a trowel and dig a 4- to 6-inch deep trench in the soil.
 Lay the plant horizontally in the trench and turn the uppermost portion of the stem vertically so the top cluster of leaves pokes out of the soil.

 Tomato cages are typically made of heavy-gauge wire and stand 5-6 feet tall.
 Firmly anchor the cages to the ground with stakes to keep the plants from blowing over and uprooting themselves during storms.
 They should have openings wide enough for your hand to reach inside to harvest.